slyh-tsrelease/TrafficLightsEnhancement-TSPackage/README.md

 primeinc for the guide

-PsykotropyK for the French translation
+PsykotropyK and Edou24 for the French translation

 SuperYYT for the Simplified Chinese translation